fchastanet/bash-tools-framework/CompileCommand.md

 Let's take this example:

-- REQUIRE Log::requiresLoad
+- REQUIRE Log::requireLoad
-  - will insert the script `src/Log/requiresLoad.sh`
+  - will insert the script `src/Log/requireLoad.sh`
   - will call the function Log::load
   - Log::load function could use a directive
-    `REQUIRE Framework::requiresRootDir` that would initialize
+    `REQUIRE Framework::requireRootDir` that would initialize
-    FRAMEWORK_ROOT_DIR variable by inserting `src/Framework/requiresRootDir.sh`
+    FRAMEWORK_ROOT_DIR variable by inserting `src/Framework/requireRootDir.sh`
     file.
-- REQUIRE Args::requiresVerboseArg
+- REQUIRE Args::requireVerboseArg
-  - will insert the script `src/Args/requiresVerboseArg.sh` that would contains
+  - will insert the script `src/Args/requireVerboseArg.sh` that would contains

 ```bash
 # File src/Args/parseVerboseRequirement.sh